 Ventilation can either be done passively through openings or mechanically with fans.

-Roll up sides are an economical way of getting lots of air movement since no electricity is required.
+Roll-up sides are an economical way of getting lots of air movement since no electricity is required.

-Roll up sides become even more effective when used on longer buildings.
+Roll-up sides become even more effective when used on longer buildings.

-Roll up sidewalls are often used in combination with a small exhaust fan for early and late season ventilation when opening the sides is not practical.
+Roll-up sidewalls are often used in combination with a small exhaust fan for early and late season ventilation when opening the sides is not practical.

-If a structure is extremely sheltered, it is best to go even up to 6’ to create maximum opening.
+If a structure is extremely sheltered, it is best to go even up to 6’ to create a maximum opening.

 When a structure has a low profile, you will need to be careful during rainy periods due to moisture getting into the structure area.

-High profile structures (with straighter walls) usually work better with roll up sidewalls.
+High-profile structures (with straighter walls) usually work better with roll-up sidewalls.

-When preventing a floor draft is an issue, the roll up mechanism can be raised and then the structure is lined with a skirt for the bottom 2’-3’.
+When preventing a floor draft is an issue, the roll-up mechanism can be raised and then the structure is lined with a skirt for the bottom 2’-3’.

 When using this method of ventilation, it should always be done on both sides.
-An effective use of this method includes opening the “downwind side totally and the opposite side on marginally.
+An effective use of this method includes opening the “downwind side totally and the opposite side marginally.

 You can also see more at our Roll Up Sidewall Considerations article (also below videos)